-- 1. Loudspeaker system: where electricity is not available, it should be battery powered. - A time clock: must be visible to all judges.
+- 1. Loudspeaker system: where electricity is not available, it should be battery powered. - 2.
+A time clock: must be visible to all judges.
 Try to have a spare time clock. - 3.
 Signs giving notice of the NCHA Zero Tolerance Policy and the NCHA Medication Rules, containing the content and meeting the size requirements prescribed by the NCHA, shall be posted at all shows.
 Signs will be printed by, and be at the expense of, the show.
 Refer to Standing Rule 35A.5. - 4.
-Score reporting system.
-Several methods are available for use in obtaining the judges' scores.
+Score reporting system Several methods are available for use in obtaining the judges' scores.
 Among the best are closed circuit telephone system or walkie-talkie radios on separate channels.
 Chalk boards may also be used or a runner to bring the scores from the judges to the secretary.
-Any of these methods
+Any of these methods will work; however, the score given by each judge when more than one is used should not be known by the other judge(s).

-- will work; however, the score given by each judge when more than one is used should not be known by the other judge(s). - 5.
-Secretarial equipment should include a good supply of pencils and pens, plus a calculator or adding machine, as well as a whistle for the judge. - 6.
+- 5. Secretarial equipment should include a good supply of pencils and pens, plus a calculator or adding machine, as well as a whistle for the judge. - 6.
 Taking entries: - a.
 Have each exhibitor or agent fill out the necessary entry forms. - b.
 When the entry forms are turned in, collect all entry fees due.
 No one should be allowed to enter or work without paying first.
 Where post entries are allowed during the show, require an open check from the exhibitor which you can complete after the final entry is made.
 Be sure that the exhibitor fills in the date and payee along with signing the check. - c.
 Check for current NCHA membership and/or Non-Professional/Amateur card.
-NOTE: Show management will be fined \$50 per occurrence for permitting a non-member to enter or show a horse.
-Ineligible contestants: When earnings are pulled from horses and riders because of ineligibility, class placings will be recalculated and show management will redistribute the earnings accordingly.
-If earnings are pulled, (on the second offense) they must be repaid to show management within 15 days of notification, or the ineligible competitor will be placed on suspension.
-The affiliate/show producer will receive a warning for the first show from which earnings are pulled.
-The affiliate/show producer will be responsible for making up any shortfalls at subsequent shows. - d.
-Sort your entry forms to assure each entry is in the proper class. - e.
+NOTE: Show management will be fined the value of the missed membership for permitting a non-member to enter or show a horse.
+(See Standing Rule 2.1.1 for ineligible contestant information and process) - d Design your entry process in a way that all necessary information is collected.
+Your entry process should help make sure each entry is in the proper class. - e.
 Read your entries for the first class using the name of both horse and rider, if possible, and announce when the draw will take place.
 (Repeat this procedure for each class.) - f.
-It is also a good idea to announce how entry closings and draws will be handled for the classes which follow. - Judges' stands and video stands at Weekend Shows, should be a minimum height of six feet. - a.
+It is also a good idea to announce how entry closings and draws will be handled for the classes which follow. - 7.
+Judges' stands and video stands at Weekend Shows, should be a minimum height of six feet. - a.
 Separation between the judges' stands and the secretary area should be the maximum distance available in any show area so that each can properly perform their function without distraction.
 Score cards will not be posted within a close proximity or in hearing distance of the judges.
 No secretary desk or office shall be within hearing distance of the judges' stand.